pulp-platform/snitch_cluster/docs/tutorial/accelerator_design.md

 The `snax_acc_cfg`  contains the configurations for the accelerator.
 The configuration definitions are:

 - `snax_acc_name`: Is the name appended to the different wrappers discussed in [Building the System](./build_system.md) section.
+- `bender_target`: This is for the bender target name that you will use later in [Building the System](./build_system.md) section.
 - `snax_tcdm_ports`: Is the number of tightly coupled data memory (TCDM) that your accelerator needs.
 - `snax_num_rw_csr`: Is the number of read-write (RW) registers your accelerators has.
 This affects the connection ports of the CSR manager.
 More details in [SNAX CSR Manager](./csrman_design.md).
 - `snax_num_ro_csr`: Is the number of read-only (RO) registers your accelerator has.
 This affects the connection ports CSR manager.
 More details in [SNAX CSR Manager](./csrman_design.md).
 - `snax_streamer_cfg`: Contains the settings for your streamer.
 More details are in [SNAX Streamer](./streamer_design.md)

+!!! note

+    At the top of the configuration file, you will also see the cluster bender target name. `bender_target: ["snax_alu_cluster"],` You need to put this at the top too so that your cluster would have its own unique name and the bender targets generated will also match.

 You can find more details in the [Hardware Schema](https://github.com/KULeuven-MICAS/snax_cluster/blob/main/docs/schema/snitch_cluster.schema.json) file.